dwyl/phoenix-liveview-todo-list-tutorial/README.md

   end
 ```

-The first test make sure the form is displayed when the `edit-item` click event
+The first test ensures the form is displayed when the `edit-item` event is triggered
 is sent to the LiveView.
 The second test, make sure the item value is updated when the edit form is submitted.